mercymadueke/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for lowercase character
+function that prints 10 times the alphabet, in lowercase, followed by a new line